pupismyname/pupismyname/content/articles/unique-header-images.md

 There's so much customization and variation that could go into this concept, it was difficult to know where to stop.
 Feel free to take [the code](https://github.com/pupismyname/pupismyname/blob/main/js/hero.js) and run with it.
 Let me know if you make something cool.

 <script src="/s/js/hero.js?v={{ cacheBusters['js/hero'] }}"></script>

+---

+### Update

+After this article was written, the code was adapted to render the image at build time rather than on the client.
+For more information, see [the follow-up article](/articles/11ty-og-images).